Skip to Content

 Where to Stay on the Tutukaka Coast:

-If you’re after pure luxury, you can’t pass up the opportunity to stay at Pacific Rendezvous Resort.
-Here, you can enjoy an apartment with a stunning ocean view – just imagine the sunsets!
-Also, enjoy the outdoor pool and BBQ.
+For pure luxury, you can’t pass up the opportunity to stay at Pacific Rendezvous Resort.
+Here, you can enjoy a fully-contained apartment with a stunning ocean view – just imagine the sunsets!
+And if the weather’s good, you can also make use of their on-site BBQ facilities, or soak in their hot tub.

 Hot Tip: If you want to freedom camp, consider renting a campervan in Auckland for this road trip that is self-contained certified!